 I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, and so, somehow, attaining to the resurrection from the dead- Philippians 3:10-11 NIV

-Eleven years ago, a group of parents in our community became troubled by the lack of moral values in the lives of many young people in our community.
+Eleven years ago, a group of parents became troubled by the lack of moral values in the lives of many young people in our community.
 The group approached a local school-board concerning the issue.
-After a series of meetings, the Central Valley School District decided to go all-in with values education.
+After a series of meetings, the Central Valley School District decided to go all-in on values education.
 A committee was formed.
-The committee came up with a program still used today that systematically teaches values and positive character qualities to children in public schools beginning in kindergarten.The values chosen to be taught were respect, responsibility, citizenship, caring, fairness, honesty, diligence, trustworthiness, courage, integrity, generosity and gratitude.
+Then a curriculum was created that is still in use today.
+It systematically teaches values and positive character qualities to children in public schools beginning in kindergarten.The values chosen to be taught were respect, responsibility, citizenship, caring, fairness, honesty, diligence, trustworthiness, courage, integrity, generosity and gratitude.

 Positively contributing to society and community as well as dutifully respecting authority and the law.

 Okay, so, that sounds a bit like a synopsis of Romans 13:1-7 to me, but who am I to say what motivated the writer of the definition?

 Last week I noticed one of the schools near our home had the character trait of the month and its definition (caring) on its reader board.
 The sign reminded me of the movement eleven years ago to bring “values” back into our community.

 As I was driving home it hit me, little has improved in our community over the course of the last decade.
 Most kids (and adults) still lack the values those parents fought to have taught.
 Common courtesy is far less common now than it was then.
 Property crime is much higher rate than it was ten years ago.
 Our community has experienced a school shooting in recent years and nearly every social problem under the sun has blossomed in the years since the program was implemented.